 - Noble Cuisine – a little bit out in the ‘burbs but still worth the short trip, Noble Cuisine has an array of tasty Thai and Japanese sushi dishes on offer, usually for set prices, making it excellent value for money and ideal for a group night out.

 - Sakana House – another out-of-the-way gem, Sakana House sits on Big Bay Point Road to the southwest of Kempenfelt Bay.
-Make your way here to find Japanese décor with a modern twist, and an a la carte menu full of favourites or an all-you-can-eat option that will guarantee you leave the place feeling very, very full.
+Make your way here to find Japanese décor with a modern twist and an a la carte menu full of favourites or an all-you-can-eat option that will guarantee you leave the place feeling very, very full.

 - Mandarin Restaurant – big and bold, the Mandarin is a huge block of a building sitting southwest of the bay near Highway 400.
-Popular for years, with an extensive menu and all-you-can-eat options, this is the place to go if you want generous portions with plenty of flavour.
+Popular for years, with an extensive menu and all-you-can-eat options, this is the place to go if you want generous portions with plenty of flavours.

 Sometimes a big slab of red meat with all the trimmings is the only thing that’s going to hit the spot, so here are three of our top tips for Barrie’s carnivores: